Salhmyd50/ZipBruteForce/README.md

 ZIP password bruteforce using recursivity.

 All coded on C#, select the file to attack, input the possible password length, and let the magic work!
 (Coding actually :) )

+Most code is commented on by me.

+[Using 'DotNetZip']